Step 2: Creating Questions

 Helpful Tip!

 Staff and student feedback has highlighted that it is very easy to get mixed up between Multiple Choice and Multiple Answer Questions.
-This happens because the set-up is exactly the same for both, meaning that the first people to notice a problem are often our students!
+This happens because the setup is exactly the same for both, meaning that the first people to notice a problem are often our students!

 During set up and testing there is a quick and easy way to see if you have chosen the correct question type.
 Simply look at the shape of the buttons your students are presented with: